ID: PMRREP35761| 183 Pages | 22 Oct 2025 | Format: PDF, Excel, PPT* | Healthcare

 Government bodies are hence implementing extensive vaccination campaigns.
 For instance, Indonesia and the Philippines are improving biosecurity protocols and vaccination coverage to mitigate the spread of avian influenza.
 These efforts are bolstered by the increasing acceptance of vaccines targeting common avian diseases such as Marek's Disease and Newcastle Disease.

 The resurgence of avian influenza remains a key concern across Europe.
 In October 2025, France reported a new outbreak of highly pathogenic avian influenza on a pheasant and partridge breeding farm in northern France.
-In response, authorities announced that the farm's entire flock would be culled, and poultry within a 10-kilometer radius must be kept indoors to contain the spread.
+In response, authorities announced that the farm's entire flock would be culled, and poultry within a 10-kilometer radius would be required to be kept indoors to contain the spread.
 This comes amid a seasonal increase in bird flu cases across Europe, raising concerns over potential human transmission.

 The global poultry medicine market consists of both global pharmaceutical giants and regional players.
-Leading players such as Zoetis, Merck Animal Health, and Boehringer Ingelheim dominate the market with a broad portfolio of vaccines, antibiotics, and diagnostics.
+Leading players, including Zoetis, Merck Animal Health, and Boehringer Ingelheim, dominate the market with a broad portfolio of vaccines, antibiotics, and diagnostics.

 They are using technological developments and regulatory approvals to maintain their market positions.
 In India, companies such as Hester Biosciences and Venky's India have established superior footholds by catering to local poultry health requirements and complying with regional regulations.